Indrikoterio/Suiron.jl/README.md

 Please refer to [LogicVar.jl](src/LogicVar.jl) and [Goal.jl](src/Goal.jl) for more details.

 Note: In the example above, the logic variable Child is defined without a dollar sign.
-The reason for this is because, in a Julia source program, the compiler interprets $Child within quotation marks as a string interpolation.
+The reason for this is because the Julia compiler interprets $Child as a string interpolation, when it is between quotation marks.
 Therefore, when defining a logic variable with LogicVar(), it is necessary to leave the dollar sign out.
+When Suiron prints the variable, the dollar sign will be shown.

-In 'parse_' functions, however, the dollar sign cannot be left out.
-If the Suiron compiler sees 'X', without a dollar sign, it will treat this as an atom.
+In parse-functions, however, the dollar sign cannot be left out.
+If the Suiron interpreter sees 'X' without a dollar sign, it will treat this as an atom.
 The following is wrong.

 ```